 Dr. Gordon K. Reed

 Dr. Gordon K. Reed was born in Bristol, Tennessee and is a graduate of King College (B.A.), Columbia Seminary (B.D.), and Covenanter College (L.L.D.).
-He is married to Miriam (Clark); together they have five married children and a multitude of grandchildren and great grandchildren.
+Along with his spouse, Miriam Clark Reed (deceased), they have five married children and a multitude of grandchildren and great grandchildren.
 The eleven pastorates he has filled are located in Florida, Georgia, South Carolina, Mississippi, and Tennessee.
 A well sought-after speaker, Dr. Reed’s ministry conferences have taken him to fifteen states and two countries, Belize and Japan.
 He has served on a number of ministry boards, as a professor at Reformed Theological Seminary, and as contributing editor of Presbyterian Journal and Christian Observer.
 In addition to his many years of preaching, pastoring, leadership, and mentoring - which he continues to date - Dr. Reed has authored six books; four remain in print and are available at www.reasonablehope.com.

 Allison graduated from Winthrop University in 2007 with a double major in Political Science and History.
 Currently, she is a full-time homemaker and part-time rural mail carrier.
 She is married to Benny Knowlton and they have two children, Benjamin and Dory.
 Her hobbies include gardening and traveling.
 As a young single Christian, Allison traveled to 14 different countries, including a two-year term of church planting and disciple-making in Northern India.
 A native of Clarendon District 3, Allison’s personal testimony clearly states her interest in Released Time Bible Education.
 “My heart is burdened for the youth of Clarendon County because I was like many of them.
 I was deceived to think being a Christian meant just staying out of trouble.
 At 16, God interrupted my life.
 It became clear that through the sacrifice of His son, Jesus, my perfect Heavenly Father desired to have a relationship with me.
 While I love seeing God's beauty amongst the nations, it is clear to me that the Lord desires the lost to be reached at home and abroad with great urgency.
 He has burdened my heart to impact the lost abroad by raising up strong arrows at home in Clarendon County (Ps.
 127).
 I am thankful to be a part of a Christ dependent organization that seeks to daily interrupt young lives with God's Word and Love.”